cran/dbscan/README.md

  This R package provides a fast C++ reimplementation of several density-based algorithms of the DBSCAN family for spatial data.
+ The package includes:

- Includes the __DBSCAN__ (density-based spatial clustering of applications with noise) and __OPTICS/OPTICSXi__ (ordering points to identify the clustering structure) clustering algorithms and the __LOF__ (local outlier factor) algorithm.
+* __DBSCAN:__ Density-based spatial clustering of applications with noise.
+* __OPTICS/OPTICSXi:__ Ordering points to identify the clustering structure clustering algorithms.
+* __HDBSCAN:__  Hierarchical DBSCAN with simplified hierarchy extraction.
+* __LOF:__ Local outlier factor algorithm.
+* __GLOSH:__ Global-Local Outlier Score from Hierarchies algorithm.

 The implementations uses the kd-tree data structure (from library ANN) for faster k-nearest neighbor search.
- An R interface to __fast kNN and fixed-radius NN search__ is also provided.
+ An R interface to __fast kNN and fixed-radius NN search__ is provided along with __Jarvis-Patrick clustering__ and __Shared Nearest Neighbor Clustering.__ Additionally, a fast implementation of the __Framework for Optimal Selection of Clusters (FOSC)__ is available that supports unsupervised and semisupervised clustering of hierarchical cluster tree ('hclust' object).
+ Supports any arbitrary linkage criterion.

-This implementation is typically faster than the native R implementation in package `fpc`, or the implementations in [WEKA](http://www.cs.waikato.ac.nz/ml/weka/), [ELKI](https://elki-project.github.io/) and [Python's scikit-learn](http://scikit-learn.org/).
+The implementations are typically faster than the native R implementations (e.g., dbscan in package `fpc`), or the implementations in [WEKA](http://www.cs.waikato.ac.nz/ml/weka/), [ELKI](https://elki-project.github.io/) and [Python's scikit-learn](http://scikit-learn.org/).

 ## Installation